pmndrs/react-three-rapier/readme.md

 Use the Debug component to see live representations of all colliders in a scene.

 > Note: Experimental.
 Not all shapes are supported.
+Unsupported shapes are always represented by cubes.

 ```tsx
 import { Box, Sphere } from "@react-three/drei";